 - Lower expenditure, leading to lower VAT payments.
 E.g. in Greece during 2011, VAT Revenues fell 18% simply because 60,000 business and small business have gone bankrupt since the summer.

-- Rising government spending on welfare payments, such as unemployment benefits and income support.
+- Rising government spending on welfare payments, such as unemployment benefits, housing benefit and income support.

 Because of falling tax revenues and rising welfare payments (automatic fiscal stabilisers) a recession tends to cause an increase in the budget deficit, and total government debt.